testillano/h2agent/README.md

 Sometimes, `github` access restrictions to build the project from scratch could be a handicap.
 Other times, you could simple prefer to run training stuff isolated.

 So you could find useful to run the corresponding docker container using the script `./tools/training.sh`.
 This script builds and runs an image based in `./Dockerfile.training` which adds the needed resources to run both `demo` and `kata`.
-The image working directory is `/home/h2agent` making the experience like working natively over the git checkout.
+The image working directory is `/home/h2agent` making the experience like working natively over the git checkout and providing by mean symlinks, main project executables.

 The training image is already available at `github container registry` and `docker hub` for every repository `tag`, and also for master as `latest`: